 When Singapore Airlines launched a new route to Seattle last year – a city that is home to major musical influences such as Nirvana, Pearl Jam and Jimi Hendrix – the carrier decided to pay tribute to the city’s musical heritage by inviting a young Seattle-based DJ and musician, Chong the Nomad, to record a truly original track for the promotional video.
 Tasked with making beats using an airplane, the musician recorded sounds from inside and outside one Singapore Airlines’ Airbus A350 aircraft while it sat on the tarmac at Changi Airport.

 In a behind-the-scenes video, we see Chong turn the plane wheel into a drum set and use the cockpit as a turntable.
 “It was a dream being in Singapore and making music out of an airplane,” said Chong in the video.
 The final track blends together sounds like the roar of the engine, the buckling of the seat belt, the clink-clank from silverware, taps on the plane’s tyre, and the whirs of the cockpit controls.
-Chong mixed these sounds as beats and brass to create a playful track filled with nostalgic sounds that any frequent flyer would recognize.
+Chong mixed these sounds as beats and brass to create a playful track filled with nostalgic sounds that any frequent flyer would recognise.

 “To piece together all the sounds and to try to figure out which ones to manipulate, as well as just how much to do so, became quite difficult,” she told the airline’s Silverkris magazine.
 However, it proved to be an exciting experience for the young musician.
 “I even got to enter the cockpit, which was a little scary.
 I had a lot of fun trying to get creative with some of the noises; the tray table sliding out sounded almost like a record scratch, which I was so happy to get.”